 October 17, 2016: a meeting of the local city council (Duma)

-to elect a chairman-head of the city was held on Friday, October 14, 2016.
+to elect a chairman-City Executive was held on Friday, October 14, 2016.

 Due to early termination of office for ex-mayor Vladimir Prasolov, who was sentenced to one-year imprisonment in a correctional colony of general regime, and following federal law's amendments, the whole system of local government has been restructured.
-September 23, 2016 the local duma voted to terminate the powers of its ex-chairman Yuri Stefanov and one out of 24 aldermen of Taganrog City Council had to be voted "Chairman of City Council - Head of the City".
+September 23, 2016 the local duma voted to terminate the powers of its ex-chairman Yuri Stefanov and one out of 24 aldermen of Taganrog City Council had to be voted "Chairman of City Council - City Executive".